-1. INTRODUCTION
+I. INTRODUCTION

-A WSN [1] consists of number of spatially distributed nodes which are interconnected without the use of wires.
+Wireless Sensor Network (WSN) is an emerging and very interesting technology applied to different applications [1].
+WSNs are networks in which thousands of small and battery powered nodes communicate with each other.
+A WSN consists of number of spatially distributed nodes which are interconnected without the use of wires.
 Each node is connected with one or more sensors.
 Each sensor node consists of a radio receiver, a microcontroller and a battery.
-The WSN is mainly used in area monitoring, environmental monitoring, industrial monitoring, waste water monitoring, structural monitoring, etc (Figure 1).
-The major advantages of these networks: they avoid wiring problems and it can be accessed through centralized control.
+The WSN is mainly used in area monitoring, environmental monitoring, industrial monitoring, waste water monitoring, structural monitoring, etc. The major advantages of these networks: they avoid wiring problems and it can be accessed through centralized control.
+The topologies in wireless sensor network is shown in Figure 1.

 In order to reduce the data transmission time and energy consumption [6], the sensor nodes are grouped into a number of small groups called clusters.
 The grouping of sensor nodes is known as clustering (Figure 2).
 Every cluster has a leader which is known as cluster head (CH).
 A CH is also one of the sensor nodes which have higher capabilities than other sensor nodes.
 The cluster head is selected by the sensor nodes in the respective cluster.
-CHs may also be preassigned by the user.
+CHs may also be pre-assigned by the user.
 The advantages of clustering are that it transmits the aggregated data [5] to the sink or base station [3].
 It provides scalability for large number of nodes and reduces energy consumption.